zotonic/zotonic/doc/ref/controllers/controller_id.rst

 Redirects to different representations of a page, depending on the requested content type.
 The redirect is done using a “303 See Other” status.
-When the requested page does not exist then a “404 Not Found” is returned.
+A “404 Not Found” or “410 Gone” is returned if the requested page never existed or has been deleted.

 When no content types are requested then ``text/html`` is selected.